Boris Karloff

 F

-M Student Presentations Stephanie, Sanam, Jennifer, Jeanne, Hilary
+M Student Presentations Stephanie, Brittney, Siena, Jennifer, Joy, Thoren

-Final Exam will be held in the classroom during our scheduled final exam period: Friday, December 18, at noon.
+Final Exam will be held in the classroom during our scheduled final exam period: Noon on Monday, December 9.